Xaegir/temp-website/content/english/career/crypto-blockchain-analyst-copy.md

 +++
 apply_link = "#"
 date = 2022-03-15T03:51:57Z
-description = "XAEGIR is looking for a Crypto & Blockchain Analyst to join the team.
-This is a full-time position that is 100% remote with no geographical restrictions." draft = true image = "images/career/logo-5.png" job_category = "Analysis" job_type = "Full time" location = "Remote" page_header_image = "images/background/about.jpg" title = "Crypto & Blockchain Analyst-(copy)"
+description = "XAEGIR is looking for General Counsel to join the team.
+This is a full-time position that is 100% remote with no geographical restrictions." draft = true image = "images/career/logo-5.png" job_category = "Advisement" job_type = "Full time" location = "Remote" page_header_image = "images/background/about.jpg" title = "General Counsel at XAEGIR" watermark = "General Counsel at XAEGIR"
-watermark = "Crypto & Blockchain Analyst"

 +++
-Crypto & Blockchain Analyst at XAEGIR
+# General Counsel at XAEGIR

-**$10k – $13k • 0.2% – 1.45%**
+**$10k – $13k • 0.2% – 1.5%**

 ### Why XAEGIR is Your Web3 Vessel in the Storm